Anthony and Caroline Isermann House

 The Anthony and Caroline Isermann House is located in Kenosha, Wisconsin, United States.
 Designed in the Prairie School by a student of Frank Lloyd Wright, it was added to the National Register of Historic Places in 2004.

 History

 The Anthony and Caroline Isermann House was constructed in Kenosha, Wisconsin in 1922.
 Anthony Isermann was President of the Isermann Clothing Store in downtown Kenosha.
-The house was designed by Russell Barr Williamson, a student of Frank Lloyd Wright.
-Williamson briefly supervised Wright's projects in Milwaukee, and after he left Wright's practice, he focused his career on the city.
+The house was designed by Russell Barr Williamson, who worked for Frank Lloyd Wright from 1914 to 1917 as a draftsperson and site supervisor, often for projects in and around Milwaukee.